Birth Parent vs. Expectant Parent

 The term “birth mother” or “birth parent” refers to a woman who has given birth to a child and decides to place her child for adoption, following through on that decision and completing all the necessary legal steps.

-The term “expectant mother” or “expectant parent” refers to a woman who is pregnant and who may be considering adoption, but who has not yet given birth and who has not yet completed the legal steps to make the adoption final or the termination of her parental rights irrevocable.
+The term “expectant mother” or “expectant parent” refers to a woman who is pregnant and who may be considering adoption, but who has not yet given birth and who has not yet terminated her parental rights.

 The same distinction in vocabulary applies to men.
 “Birth father” refers to a man who has already consented to the termination of his parental rights and the adoption.
 An “expectant father” is a man whose child has not yet been born and whose rights to the child remain intact.